hashicorp/go-plugin/docs/extensive-go-plugin-tutorial.md

 	fmt.Println(greeter.Greet())
 ~~~

-Here we are type asserting our raw GRPC client into our own plugin type.
+Here, we are type asserting our raw GRPC client into our own plugin type.
 This is so we can call the respective function on the plugin!
 Once that's done we will have a {client,struct,implementation} that can be called like a simple function.

 The implementation right now comes from greeter_impl.go, but that will change once protoc makes an appearance.